pantrypoints/sp/content/en/research/countries/china/xi/chapter-09f.md

 socialism with Chinese characteristics is a process of joint advancement of material, political, spiritual, social and ecological civilizations, and the improvement of the level of rule of law is not only the proper meaning of the question, but also the basic support running through it.
-Since the reform and opening up, the Communist Party of China has integrated the construction of the rule of law into the theory and practice of socialism with Chinese characteristics, which has become an important part of the modernization drive.
+Since the reform and opening up, the CCP has integrated the construction of the rule of law into the theory and practice of socialism with Chinese characteristics, which has become an important part of the modernization drive.
 In the new era of socialism with Chinese characteristics, the rule of law has a more important position and role in the overall work of the party and the state.